 Are Sesame Seeds Good For You?

 Yes they are!
-Very good for you in fact.
-T
+In fact very good for you.

-All that plus several nutrients, vitamins, and dietary fiber.
+All that plus several nutrients, vitamins, plus dietary fiber.

 Do Sesame Seeds Go Bad?